Questions & Answers

 Can the model # KDL-70W830B be wall mounted?
 I don't see the mounting holes in the back.
 Thanks!

 Yes.
 You have to remove some screws from the back of the TV.
-You can find detailed information on page 18 of the user manual
+You can find detailed information on pages 33, 34 and 35 of the user manual

 I had a Sony 70R550a I have to replace with my warranty.
 The 70W850b looks to be the closest match, except that it has active and not passive 3D.
 You rated the 3D as being "not perfect".
 I've read a couple reviews on Amazon, and in the comments section they noted that after a firmware update they had much better 3D.
 Can I ask, did you update your firmware?
 Perhaps the 3D is better now?